themav/tmk-keyboard-newton/converter/newton_usb/README.md

-Apple Newton to USB keyboard protocol converter
+Apple Newton to USB Keyboard Protocol Converter
 ===============================================
-The target MCU is the ATMega32u4 however other USB capable AVR microcontrollers will also work.
+While the target MCU is the ATMega32U4, other USB capable AVR microcontrollers also work.

 README FIRST
 ------------
-This converter was developed with an ANSI Apple Newton keyboard, Model X0044.
+This converter was developed with an ANSI Apple Newton keyboard, model X0044.

 Unimap is the only keymap supported.
-Changes if necessary can be made in the standard Unimap fashion.
+Changes if necessary can be made in the standard Unimap fashion, including the TMK website's keymap editor.

-The default keymap only does what's printed on the keys, with no function layers.
+The default keymap only does what's printed on the keys, with the exception of grave swapped for escape.

-TODO: Add extended default keymap.
+That being said, a layer 1 with grave, F1-F12 and forward delete is provided.
+Press left and right shift simultaneously, then press the 1 key to switch to this layer.
+When done with those keys, press left/right shift simultaneously again and press 0 to return to the default layer.

 Connector
 ---------